EnvirometriX Case Study: AI Workstations for Global Environmental Data Analysis

 PUBLISHED 15 JAN 2021

-EnvirometriX’s goal is to improve the management of natural resources, to promote decision-making that is based on accurate, reliable, and accessible information.
-It retrieves this information by use of state-of-the-art statistical and machine learning methods, coupled with sustainable technology.
+EnvirometriX improves the management of natural resources by promoting decision-making based on accurate, reliable and accessible information.
+It retrieves this information using state-of-the-art statistical and machine learning methods, coupled with sustainable technology.

 OpenGeoHub is an independent not-for-profit research foundation promoting open source and open data solutions.
 Harnessing the power of machine learning and geo-computations, it enables and accelerates organisations in producing analysis-ready and decision-ready data.